-Cappaert cited Salesforce.com, the biggest provider of online customer-management software, NetSuite Inc. (N) and Workday Inc. as the main rivals SAP has to tackle in that market.
+Cappaert cited Salesforce.com, the biggest provider of online customer-management software, NetSuite Inc. (N:US) and Workday Inc. as the main rivals SAP has to tackle in that market.

 SAP first got into cloud-computing in 2007 with its Business ByDesign software, which offered more bite-sized management tools to companies with 100 to 500 employees that couldn’t afford to set up their own servers and install SAP’s staple software.